EternityForest/KaithemAutomation/kaithem/src/docs/tagpoints.md

 ### StringTags

-StringTags are created on demand by kaithem.tags.StringTags(name).
+StringTags are created or fetched on demand by kaithem.tags.StringTag(name).
 They function exactly like regular tagpoints, minus all features relating to unit conversion.

+### ObjectTags

+ObjectTags are created or fetched on demand by kaithem.tags.StringTag(name).
+They are just like any other tag, but the value must be a JSON serializable object.

+### BinaryTag

+BinaryTags are created or fetched on demand by kaithem.tags.BinaryTag(name).
+The value of a binary tag is always a bytes object, defaulting to empty.

+You can set the default value from the management page for any particular tag, but for BinaryTags it will be interpreted as a hex string.

 ## Soft tags and Filtering

 Kaithem has a specific API for filters.
-Custpom filters are encouraged to use this pattern:
+Custom filters are encouraged to use this pattern:

 ### Filter(name, inputTag, *,priority=60,interval=-1)